 Bilaspur railway station with station code BSP is the nearest major railway station, on the Mumbai – Howrah main railway line; even though Belgahna railway station with station code BIG is the nearest railway station to the Achanakmar Tiger Reserve.
 Pendra Road alias Gaurella is also a nearby station to Wild Life Sanctuary at Achanakmar.

-Raipur airport is the nearest airport to Achanakmar Wildlife Sanctuary.
+Raipur airport is the nearest airport to the Wild Life Sanctuary.

 Which is the Ideal Time to Visit Achanakmar Wildlife Sanctuary?

-November to June are the ideal months to visit this WildLife Sanctuary.
+November to June are the ideal months to visit Achanakmar Wildlife Sanctuary.